#include<iostream>

 My approach is rooted in a Linux-first mindset.
 I believe in the power of the command line and the elegance of automation.
 This has inspired me to focus on building my own tools, turning complex manual processes into efficient scripts.

-I call my style "Vibe Coding" — it's about blending technical logic with creative intuition to build solutions that are not only functional but also feel right.
-This philosophy guides my journey as I work towards becoming a Cybersecurity Researcher and Automation Tool Developer.
+I call my style "Vibe Coding" โ blending technical logic with creative intuition to build solutions that are not only functional but also feel right.
+Working towards becoming a Cybersecurity Researcher and Automation Tool Developer.

 > My Journey